 Radiation Oncology Physics Residency

 Affiliated with the Department of Radiation Oncology at the University of Toronto, the Radiation Medicine Program (RMP) at Princess Margaret offers residents an outstanding clinical experience.
-The RMP offers a wide range of clinical placements within its research and clinical programs.
-Residents learn to recognize, understand and address scientific, clinical and technical problems by working directly with experienced radiation oncologists, radiation therapists and medical physicists.
+The RMP offers a wide range of research and clinical programs, that residents will have the opportunity to engage in during clinical rotations and development projects.
+Residents learn to recognize, understand and address scientific, clinical and technical problems by working directly with experienced medical physics, radiation oncologists, radiation therapists and other RMP staff.

 Phone: 416 946 0936